 Mastering Search Intent for Effective Lead Generation in SEO

-Did you know that finding the keywords with the largest volume is not as important as understanding the intent behind them?
+Did you know that finding the keywords with the largest volume is not as important as understanding their intent?
 It all depends on what the user is looking for.
-One user can be looking for information while another is eager to make a purchase.
+One user can be looking for information while another is eager to purchase.

 In the current state of search engine optimization (SEO), search intent is one of the most significant signals.
-Understanding search intent may be the key component needed to transform your content strategy from acceptable to outstanding.
+Understanding search intent may be the key component to transforming your content strategy from acceptable to outstanding.

 You should consider search intent if you want to improve your chances of ranking, getting people to click on your links, buying your products, signing up for your newsletter, or even visiting your website again.